sanchay9/rInventory/README.md

 # Inventory Management App

 Efficiently manage your inventory with the Inventory Management App.
-This app, built using Next.js 13, React.js, Tailwind CSS, and MongoDB, empowers you to control stock, monitor the item availability and stock status in real time and make data-driven decisions.
+This app, built using Next.js 13, React.js, Tailwind CSS, and MongoDB, empowers you to control, monitor the item availability and stock status in real time and make data-driven decisions.

 ## Features